Every expression belongs to one of three value categories: lvalue, non-lvalue object (rvalue), and function designator.

 The following expressions are lvalues:

-- identifiers, including function parameters, provided they were declared as designating objects (and not functions)
+- identifiers, including function parameters, provided they were declared as designating objects (not functions or enumeration constants)

 - string literals